 Vegan Oat Flour Pancakes

-- 1 ¾ C oat flour (can sub half for whole wheat flour if not gluten-free)
+- 1 ¾ cups oat flour (can use up to half whole wheat flour if not gluten-free)

-- In a mixing bowl, stir together 1¾ C oat flour, 2 tbsp ground flaxseed, 2 tsp baking powder and 1½ tbsp sugar.
+- In a mixing bowl, stir or whisk together the 4 dry pancake mix ingredients.1 ¾ cups oat flour, 2 tablespoons ground flaxseed, 2 teaspoons baking powder, 1 ½ tablespoons sugar

-- Allow this pancake batter to sit for at least 2 minutes (up to 10 minutes).
+- Let this pancake batter to sit for at least 2 minutes (up to 10 minutes).
 The batter will thicken during this time.

 - To cook the pancakes, warm a large non-stick pan over medium-low heat.
 Place a dollop of vegan butter/ margarine or vegetable oil into the pan.